 Emerald ash borer (EAB) was first identified in Minnesota in May, 2009.
 It is a serious pest that has killed tens of millions of ash trees in the USA, causing significant environmental damage with economic costs.
-For this reason, EAB is considered a regulated pest that involves restrictions at both the state and federal levels.
+For this reason, EAB is considered a regulated pest that involves restrictions at the state level.

-A plant pest quarantine for EAB has been established in Minnesota by the Minnesota Department of Agriculture (MDA) and its federal counterpart, USDA Animal and Plant Health Inspection Service (APHIS) Plant Protection and Quarantine (PPQ).
-For the most current quarantine area, please check the EAB quarantine map
+A plant pest quarantine for EAB has been established in Minnesota by the Minnesota Department of Agriculture (MDA).
+For the most current quarantine area, please check the EAB Status map.

-No regulated articles are legally allowed to be transferred outside of a quarantine area (untreated or treated) unless they are accompanied by a MDA Certificate or Limited Permit.
-Certificates and Limited Permits are only available when a Compliance Agreement (CA) is signed between the Minnesota Department of Agriculture and the entity (company, city, county, agency, or organization) that is interested in moving the regulated article.
+No regulated articles are legally allowed to be transferred outside of a quarantine area (untreated or treated) unless they are accompanied by a MDA Certificate.
+Certificates are only available when a Compliance Agreement (CA) is signed between the Minnesota Department of Agriculture and the entity (company, city, county, agency, or organization) that is interested in moving the regulated article.

 For more detailed information on the EAB quarantine and Compliance Agreement, see Questions & Answers about the EAB quarantine & Compliance Agreements

-The following is an explanation of the use of the MDA Certificate and Limited Permit documents.
+The following is an explanation of the use of the MDA Certificate.